skypjack/entt/docs/meta.md

 came across some details that I didn't like: macros, being intrusive, too many allocations.
 In one word: unsatisfactory.<br/>
-I finally decided to write a built-in, non-intrusive and macro-free runtime reflection system for `EnTT.
+I finally decided to write a built-in, non-intrusive and macro-free runtime reflection system for `EnTT`.
 Maybe I didn't do better than others or maybe yes, time will tell me, but at least I can model this tool around the library to which it belongs and not vice versa.